shivasiddharth/GassistPi/README.md

 ************************************************
 ## **MUSIC STREAMING from YOUTUBE**
 ************************************************
-Default keyword for playing music from YouTube is **Play**.
-For example, **Play I got you** command will fetch Bebe Rexha's I Got You from YouTube.
+Default keyword for playing music from YouTube is **Stream**.
+For example, **Stream I got you** command will fetch Bebe Rexha's I Got You from YouTube.

 Music streaming has been enabled for both OK-Google and Custom hotwords/wakewords.